jeffscyberjournal/CTFbin/Overpass-2-Hacked.md

 ## Q4 Crack the hash using rockyou and a cracking tool of your choice.
 What's the password?

-This is above hash with salt combined (hash:salt), then with hashcat, this format will require the m value 1710
+This is above hash with salt combined (hash:salt), then with hashcat, this format will require the m value 1710, or reverse order and use 1720.

+Answer Q4: november16

+# Task 3